The Duat Text Editor

 s that are preceeded by spaces.
 Is not set by default;

-is a macro that determines which characters should be part
+macro determines which characters should be part of a

 key in most editors, for example).

-This macro is evaluated at compile time, so you don't have to worry about it being correct or not, and the syntax is the same as in regex, like this:
+This macro is evaluated at compile time, so you don't have to worry about it being correct or not, and the syntax is similar to regex, but only with ranges, like this:

 #![allow(unused)] fn main() { setup_duat!(setup); use duat::prelude::*; fn setup() { print::word_chars!("A-Za-z0-9---_-_"); } }